sifisega/POSS/notes.md

 Right pane:
   Cost total
-    Will sum the cost of all selected items and customisations Allows for the cost to be adjusted
+    Will sum the cost of all selected items and customizations Allows for the cost to be adjusted
   List of selected items
     Will display all the selected items and their details